 Common Conflicts With Federal Marijuana Laws

-The ongoing conflict with federal law can make it for problems in your day-to-day life.
-The following are common issues you should be aware of:
+The ongoing conflict with federal law can create everyday problems.
+The following are common issues to consider:

-Labor laws are not only determined by your home state.
-The Fair Labor Standards Act, and other federal laws and agency regulations also set workplace rules.
-For example, the federal government sets a national minimum wage, maintains child labor laws, and rule prohibiting forms of discrimination.
-Employers must maintain an environment that is consistent with both these state and federal rules.
+The Fair Labor Standards Act, along with other federal laws and agency regulations, sets workplace rules.
+For example, the federal government sets a national minimum wage, maintains child labor laws, and prohibits forms of discrimination.
+Employers must maintain an environment that is consistent with both state and federal rules.
 According to federal laws, marijuana is illegal.
 So, businesses can prohibit workers from using it without penalty.

 Renters could face eviction when they use marijuana in a state where such use is legal.
 If their lease prohibits marijuana use, the status of the drug under state law does not matter.
-Since federal law states marijuana is a controlled substance, it can be prohibited by your landlord.
-If you are a section 8 or other federal housing aid recipient, you are not allowed to use marijuana.
+Since federal law categorizes marijuana as a controlled substance, a landlord can prohibit it on their property.
+If you are a Section 8 or other federal housing aid recipient, you are not allowed to use marijuana.
 Violations can lead to a loss of benefits or eviction.

 If you work in the marijuana industry, you are likely familiar with Internal Revenue Code Section 280E.
-This law prohibits marijuana businesses from deducting ordinary business expenses such as marketing, training, transportation.
-What it creates is a federal tax rate of 60 to 90 percent.
-These businesses can deduct cost of goods sold, so shrewd accounting incorporates many of their expenses into the cost of goods.
+This law prohibits marijuana businesses from deducting ordinary business expenses such as marketing, training, and transportation.
+However, these businesses can deduct the cost of goods sold.
+Some accounting practices may seek legal avenues to incorporate such expenses into the cost of goods.

 Right to Bear Arms

-Many banks and credit card companies are reluctant to provide accounts to participants in the marijuana industry for fear of prosecution under the CSA.
-The U.S. Department of Treasury has issued guidelines on how financial companies can services the industry without violating federal money laundering laws.
+Many banks and credit card companies are reluctant to provide accounts to participants in the marijuana industry.
+They fear prosecution under the CSA.
+The U.S. Department of Treasury issued guidelines in 2014 on how financial companies can service the industry without violating federal money laundering laws.

 Confused About State and Federal Marijuana Laws?
 An Attorney Can Help

-Being charged with a federal drug crime is serious business, and punishment for people found guilty is frequently very severe.
-Further complicating matters, federal courts don’t recognize state medical or recreational marijuana laws as a defense to possession or cultivation.
-If you’re being investigated for a marijuana-related offense, it's important to understand the law and your rights.
-Get in touch with a drug crimes attorney today.
+Federal courts will not recognize state medical or recreational marijuana laws as a defense.
+If you are being investigated for a marijuana-related offense, it's important to understand the law and your rights.
+Consider talking with a drug crimes attorney today.